Compact moduli of elliptic K3 surfaces: Introduction

 \section{Introduction}

-Ever since the compactification of the moduli space of smooth curves by Deligne-Mumford was accomplished, the search for analogous compactifications in higher dimensions has become one of the most studied problems in algebraic geometry.
-While moduli in higher dimensions is highly intricate, the pioneering work of Koll\'ar-Shepherd-Barron \cite{ksb} (see also Alexeev \cite{mgnw}, Kov\'acs-Patakfalvi \cite{kp}, etc.) has established much of the underlying framework for modular compactifications in the (log) general type case via stable varieties and pairs, where semi-log canonical singularities serve as the generalization of nodal curves (see e.g. the survey \cite{kollarmumford}).
+Ever since the compactification of the moduli space of smooth curves by Deligne-Mumford was accomplished, the search for analogous compactifications in higher dimensions became an actively studied problem in algebraic geometry.
+While moduli in higher dimensions is highly intricate, the pioneering work of Koll\'ar-Shepherd-Barron \cite{ksb} and Alexeev \cite{boundedness}, (see also \cite{hx1, hmx, kp, kolmodbook}, etc.) has established much of the underlying framework for modular compactifications in the (log) general type case via \emph{KSBA stable pairs}, where semi-log canonical singularities serve as the generalization of nodal curves (see the survey \cite{kollarmumford}).

 One of the most sought after compactifications is for the space of K3 surfaces.
-K3 surfaces do not immediately fit into the above framework as they are not general type, but rather Calabi-Yau varieties.
-On the other hand, like the case of abelian varieties, since the space of (polarized) K3 surfaces is a locally symmetric variety, it has various natural compactifications, e.g. the Satake-Baily-Borel (SBB) compactification.
-Unlike the stable pairs approach, these compactifications do not necessarily carry a universal family or modular meaning over the boundary.
+K3 surfaces do not immediately fit into the above framework as they are not of general type, but rather Calabi-Yau varieties.
+On the other hand, like for abelian varieties, since the space of (polarized) K3 surfaces is a locally symmetric variety, it has several natural compactifications, e.g. the Satake-Baily-Borel (SBB), toroidal, and semi-toric compactifications of Looijenga.
+Unlike the KSBA approach, these compactifications do not necessarily carry a universal family or modular meaning over the boundary.

-The goal of this paper is to construct various modular compactifications for the locus of elliptic surfaces, and understand their relations to previously existing ones in the literature.

-\begin{theorem}(see Theorem \ref{thm:mainresult}) There exists a smooth proper Deligne-Mumford stack $\km$ parametrizing semi-log canonical elliptic K3 surfaces with a single marked fiber.
-Its coarse space is isomorphic to an explicit GIT quotient $\oMGd$ of Weierstrass K3 surfaces and a chosen fiber.
-Furthermore, the surfaces parametrized by $\km$ satisfy $\mathrm{H}^1(X, \calO_X) = 0$ and $\omega_X \cong \calO_X$. \end{theorem}

-While the above theorem requires the choice of a fiber, this space is smooth as a Deligne-Mumford stack.
-In this paper we construct various proper moduli spaces, including a space parametrizing slc elliptic K3 surfaces \emph{without} the choice of a marked fiber (see Theorem \ref{thm:intro2}).
-The key point is that using the minimal model program we construct many new compactifications which are related via wall-crossing morphisms, and also allow us to relate our spaces to other preexisting compactifications which lack a modular meaning.